EttusResearch/gr-ettus/README.md

 This OOT requires GNU Radio version 3.7.6 with gr-uhd enabled.
 It also requires the rfnoc-devel branch of UHD to be installed.

+## RFNoC

+Currently, this OOT is required to run RFNoC with GNU Radio.

+## License

+All code in this repository is licensed under the GPLv3 (see file COPYING).
+Unless stated otherwise, copyright belongs to Ettus Research.

+In some cases, copyright may already have been transferred to the FSF for blocks that are planned for inclusion in gr-uhd.